AngleProtocol/angle-docs/guides/app-guides/agEUR/borrow.md

 Here are the steps to Repay debt, withdraw collateral, or close your vault:

 1. Go to the `Borrow` section of the [app](https://app.angle.money/#/borrow)
-2. Click on the `Repay` button on your vault.
+2. Click on the `Remove / Repay` button on your vault.
 3. Tick the box above the inputs if you want to repay all your debt and close your vault.
 You will get all the remaining collateral.
 4. Enter the amount of collateral you want to remove and the token you want to receive in your wallet.
 5. Enter the amount collateral you want to use to repay your debt in the bottom left input.